ViciousBadger/larion-world-generation/README.md

         - Also added an extra negative number to offset to make the sea align correctly
         - Also "squashed" the offset function to 0.75 of its original height, without this hills would be too tall (looks silly)
-        - Also added `extra_offset` (smooth continental hills) on top of vanilla offset
+        - Also added `extra_offset` (continental slopes) on top of vanilla offset
     - `sloped_cheese` was been modified
         - Changed "jaggedness" scale
         - Injected "dunes" noise
-        - Added an extra "factor-factor" that reduces factor at mushroom islands (making terrain weirder)
+        - Added an extra "factor-factor" that reduces factor at mushroom islands and increases it at windswept terrain
+- `cave` and `cave_extra_underground` carvers modified
+- Ancient cities modified to move them further down and make them a bit rarer since mountains are more common.

 # Special thanks to